Stephanie Quayle

-Stephanie Quayle is an American singer-songwriter and musician.
+Stephanie Quayle (born October 15, 1979) is an American singer-songwriter and musician.

 Early life

 Stephanie Quayle grew up in Bozeman, Montana.
 She began playing piano at the age of 4, bought a guitar at 15, and the following year began singing in a band and found her calling on stage.

 Career

 2016–2018: Love the Way You See Me

 In June 2016, Quayle released "Drinking with Dolly" via Rebel Engine Entertainment.
 It was written by Victoria Banks and Rachel Proctor.
 The music video topped the CMT Music 12 Pack while the single peaked in the Top 50 of the Billboard Indicator Chart.
 Quayle made her national television debut performing on Fox & Friends in December 2016.

 In March 2017, her single "Winnebago," was released to radio, with the music video airing on GAC, CMT, and The Country Network.
 Winnebago teamed up as a partner on her tour, along with The RV Loft and KOA where Quayle traveled across the US from the Empire State Building to the Golden Gate, living out the lyrics of the song.

 Rolling Stone named Quayle "Top 10 Artists To Watch" in May 2017 and she has shared the stage with artists including Chase Rice, Granger Smith, LoCash, Trace Adkins, and Gary Allan.

 Rebel Engine Entertainment released her album Love The Way You See Me on September 1, 2017, with an exclusive "first" listen with People Country.
 The album's third single, "Selfish," was released in late 2017, and became her first single to chart on the Billboard Country Airplay chart when it debuted at number 60 for the week dated April 14, 2018.

 Quayle was the only independent artist invited to perform for the five living former US presidents (Barack Obama, George W. Bush, Bill Clinton, George H.W.
 Bush, and Jimmy Carter) alongside artists like Lady Gaga and Alabama as part of the hurricane relief benefit concert, "Deep from the Heart: The One America Appeal" in Texas.

 On April 7, 2018, Quayle made her Grand Ole Opry debut.

 In November 2018, Quayle was inducted into CMT's 2019 Next Women of Country class.